umarjamilpc/broadlink-ir-tools-docker/README.md

 ## How it work
 - Deploy it using docker compose file.
-- Docker Image: ghcr.io/umarjamilpc/broadlinkirtools:latest
+- Docker Image: ghcr.io/umarjamilpc/broadlink-ir-tools-docker:latest
-- Once deployed, Open with URL via : https://192.168.0.0:8080
+- Once deployed, Open with URL via , Replace ip with you ip address : https://192.168.0.0:8080
 - Disable ads block on browser.
 I dont add anymore ads to this site, but adblocker will block connection to your hass :( Sorry for the inconvenience
 - This will connect to your hass via webservice
 - Enter https address of your home assistant instance.
 (Only work with https)